KINTSUGI: THE POETIC MEND

-Published by Bloomsbury Publications (Herbert Press), 2017
+Published by Bloomsbury (Herbert Press), 2017

 The Teabowl: East and West looks at the context of the teabowl as it arose in chanoyu, or Japanese tea ceremony, through to its importation to the West, and how contemporary ceramicists have added aesthetic qualities and different techniques to the form.
 It asks the questions: What defines a teabowl and what is its role?
-What does the teabowl symbolize in Japan and in the West?
+What does the teabowl symbolize in Japan and the West?

 'Towards the Figure'